microsoft/vcpkg-docs/vcpkg/get_started/get-started-adding-to-registry.md

 #CustomerIntent: As a beginner C++ developer, I want to learn how to add a port to the vcpkg registry.
 ---

-# Tutorial: Adding a port to vcpkg registry
+# Tutorial: Add a port to vcpkg registry

 This tutorial guides you on how to package a library for vcpkg using a custom overlay.
 We recommended that you read the [Packaging a library](get-started-packaging.md) tutorial before proceeding.